confluentinc/examples/microservices-orders/docs/index.rst

        :alt: image
        :width: 600px

 #.
-Use |c3| to view Kafka data, write KSQL queries, manage Kafka connectors, and monitoring your applications:
+Use |c3| to view Kafka data, write ksqlDB queries, manage Kafka connectors, and monitoring your applications:

-   * KSQL tab: view KSQL streams and tables, and to create KSQL queries.
-Otherwise, run the KSQL CLI `ksql http://localhost:8088`.
-To get started, run the query ``SELECT * FROM ORDERS EMIT CHANGES;`` in the KSQL Editor
+   * ksqlDB tab: view ksqlDB streams and tables, and to create ksqlDB queries.
+Otherwise, run the ksqlDB CLI `ksql http://localhost:8088`.
+To get started, run the query ``SELECT * FROM ORDERS EMIT CHANGES;`` in the ksqlDB Editor
    * Connect tab: view the JDBC source connector and Elasticsearch sink connector.
    * Data Streams tab: view the throughput and latency performance of the microservices